marten-seemann/base-drafts/draft-ietf-quic-transport.md

 A EMPTY_ACK frame has no content.
 That is, a EMPTY_ACK frame consists of the single octet that identifies the frame as a EMPTY_ACK frame.

+## CRYPTO_CLOSE Frame {#frame-crypto-close}

+The CRYPTO_CLOSE frame (type=0x20) is used to indicate connection failures caused by the crypto handshake.
+It uses the same format as the CONNECTION_CLOSE frame ({{frame-connection-close}}), except that the error codes are specific to the crypto protocol in use.
+For TLS 1.3, the error code is simply the TLS alert number.

+Other than the error code space, the format and semantics of the CRYPTO_CLOSE frame are identical to the CONNECTION_CLOSE frame.

 # Packetization and Reliability {#packetization}